 Additionally, selecting finishes, frame colors, and hardware that complement the room’s style can enhance the overall aesthetic.
 Tilt-and-turn windows also offer benefits such as easy interior cleaning, improved airflow, and energy efficiency, making them a practical and stylish choice for bedrooms, kitchens, or living spaces where both form and function are essential.

-14. Jalousie windows
+14. Jalousie Windows: Maximum Airflow

 Design considerations: